-Whether you’re looking for van security products or just some top tips to maintain the safety of your vehicle, we’ve compiled a guide to the most important considerations when it comes to vans and tool theft.
+Whether you’re looking for some tips to maintain the safety of your vehicle, or van security products, our guide explains the most important considerations when it comes to tool theft.

 There are some easy steps you can take to help protect the security of your van – here are our top tips to get you started:

 It might sound obvious, but it’s sometimes easy to forget: make sure that all of your van’s doors and windows are locked when you’re outside the vehicle, even if it’s just for a minute.

 You might just be nipping out, but as thieves become more sophisticated, it can take them barely any time to make off with your valuables.

 This can be particularly easy to overlook in summer, so make sure that you’re taking the correct basic precautions.

 Windows are often a pain point for trades van theft, as they tend to be the weakest part of the vehicle.

 To help avoid this, you could consider fitting grills or tints.
 You might also want to think about tinted window foils to help prevent break-ins – we've got more on that below.